-Given this appetizer about the "Power of Algorithms", let us now turn back to the problem of analyzing the performance of algorithms in modern PCs by considering the following simple example: Compute the sum of the integers stored in an array A[1, n].
+Given this appetizer about the "Power of Algorithms", let us now turn back to the problem of analyzing the performance of algorithms in modern PCs by considering the following simple example: Compute the sum of the integers stored in an array A[1,n].
 The simplest idea is to scan A and accumulate in a temporary variable the sum of the scanned integers.
-This algorithm executes nsums, accesses each integer in A once, and thus takes n steps.
-Let us now generalize this approach by considering a family of algorithms, denoted by $\mathcal{A}{s,b}$, which differentiate themselves according to the pattern of accesses to A's elements, as driven by the parameters s and b.
-In particular $\mathcal{A}{s,b}$ looks at array A as logically divided into blocks of b elements each, say $A_j = A[(j-1) b + 1, j b]$ for $j = 1, 2, ..., n/b^3$ Then it sums all items in one block before moving to the next block that is s blocks apart on the right.
-Array A is considered as cyclic so that, when the next block lies out of A, the algorithm wraps around it.
-Clearly not all values of s allow to take into account all of A's blocks (and thus sum all of A's integers).
-Nevertheless we know that if s is co-prime with n/b then $s \times i$ generates a permutation of the integers $\{1, 2, \ldots, n/b\}$, and thus $\mathcal{A}{s,b}$ sums all of the integers in A. But the specialty of this parametrization is that by varying s and b we can sum according to different patterns of memory accesses: from the sequential scan indicated above (setting s = b = 1), to a block-wise access (set a large b) and/or a random-wise access (set a large s).
-Of course, all al-
+This algorithm executes n sums, accesses each integer in A once, and thus takes n steps.
+Let us now generalize this approach by considering a family of algorithms, denoted by $\mathcal{A}{s,b}$ , which differentiate themselves according to the pattern of accesses to A's elements, as driven by the parameters s and b.
+In particular $\mathcal{A}{s,b}$ looks at array A as logically divided into blocks of b elements each, say $A_j = A[jb, (j+1)b-1]$ for $j = 0, 1, 2, \ldots, n/b - 1$ .
+Then it sums all items in one block before moving to the next block that is s blocks apart on the right.
+Array A is considered as cyclic so that, when the next block lies out of A, the algorithm wraps around it starting again from its beginning.
+Clearly not all values of s allow to take into account all of s blocks (and thus sum all of s integers).
+Nevertheless we know that if s is co-prime with s blocks (and thus sum all of s integers).
+Nevertheless we know that if s is co-prime with s blocks all blocks in s and hence sums all of its integers.
+But the specialty of this parametrization is that by varying s and s we can sum according to different patterns

-2See [2] for an extended treatment of this subject.
+&lt;sup>2See [11] for an extended treatment of this subject.

-3For the sake of presentation we assume that n and b are powers of two, so b divides n.
+&lt;sup>3For the sake of presentation we assume that n and b are powers of two, so b divides n.